Bagrationi, wife of John IV of Trebizond: Family

+Fresco of King Alexander I of Georgia, Svetitskhoveli Cathedral.

-She was a daughter of King Alexander I of Georgia and his first wife Dulandukht, the daughter of Beshken II Orbeliani.
-Dulandukht had died or was repudiated before 1415, when Alexander married his second wife, the heiress of Imereti, daughter of Alexander I of Imereti.
+She was a daughter of King Alexander I of Georgia and his first wife Dulandukht, the daughter of Beshken II Orbelian.
+Dulandukht had died or was repudiated before 1415, when Alexander married his second wife, Tamar, daughter of Alexander I of Imereti.

 Empress

 In about 1426, she married John IV of Trebizond, the son of Emperor Alexios IV of Trebizond and Theodora Kantakouzene, who had fled from Trebizond after a violent episode.
 According to a passage considered to be an interpolation in the history of Laonikos Chalkokondyles, he had accused his mother Theodora of having an affair with an unnamed protovestarios, whom he killed, then held his parents captive in the citadel until the palace staff released them.

 Sometime after marrying Bagrationi, John left Georgia for Caffa, where he sought to charter a large galley and its crew.
 By 1429 he had found one, for in that year he returned to Trebizond.
 Alexios IV prepared to face his son in the battlefield.
 John suborned some of his father's retainers, who assassinated Alexios IV while he slept.
 He executed the assassins of his father in order to deny any connection with them, then succeeded his father, presumably with Bagrationi as his Empress.

-Their daughter Theodora Komnene was betrothed to Uzun Hassan of Ak Koyunlu in 1457, whom she married the next year.
+Their daughter Theodora Komnene was betrothed to Uzun Hasan of Aq Qoyunlu in 1457, whom she married the next year.
 According to Anthony Bryer, this is the "most celebrated Trapezuntine-Muslim marriage", and for which the terms of their marriage can be determined.
-These terms included: a dowry of properties in the villages of Halanik and Sesera; a "bride-price" in that Uzun Hassan would extend some kind of effort to help defend Trebizond; Theodora's right to continue to profess the Christian faith, keep a chaplain, and act as protector of Christians subject to Uzun Hassan; and "as it turned out, Theodora's considerable (and probably unusual) right to influence Akkoyunlu foreign relations" Theodora's tomb in Diyarbekir was shown to an Italian visitor in 1507.
+These terms included: a dowry of properties in the villages of Halanik and Sesera; a "bride-price" in that Uzun Hasan would extend some kind of effort to help defend Trebizond; Theodora's right to continue to profess the Christian faith, keep a chaplain, and act as protector of Christians subject to Uzun Hasan; and "as it turned out, Theodora's considerable (and probably unusual) right to influence Aqqoyunlu foreign relations" Theodora's tomb in Diyarbakır was shown to an Italian visitor in 1507.
 Her two daughters found their way to Damascus where Caterino Zeno met them in 1512.

 An account by Caterino Zeno dated to 1474 names another daughter, Eudokia-Valenza of Trebizond.
-This Valenza was a reported wife of Niccolò Crispo, Lord of Syros.
+This Valenza was a reported wife of Nicholas Crispo, Lord of Syros.
 However she is reported as having a daughter who married in 1429.
 John IV and her are unlikely to have been the grandparents of a married woman only three years following their own marriage.
 Valenza is considered likely to have been a sister of John IV, instead of a daughter.
-Niccolò Crispo had eleven children.
-According to his own correspondence, Niccolò was also a son-in-law of Jacopo of Lesbos.
+Nicholas Crispo had eleven children.
+According to his own correspondence, Crispo was also a son-in-law of Jacopo Gattilusio.
 His children could be from either of his two marriages.
 They included (among others) Francesco II Crispo, Duke of the Archipelago and Fiorenza Crispo, mother of Catherine Cornaro.